-Management believes that ASB has substantial defenses against the Madoff Trustee's claims alleged in the Complaint and intends to contest these claims vigorously.
+Management believes that ASB has substantial defenses against the Madoff Trustee's claims alleged in the Complaint and intends to contest these claims vigorously, both in the Bankruptcy Court or District Court, as applicable.
 Management considers, among other substantial defenses, that the Complaint considers only the amounts withdrawn, without taking into account the amounts invested in Fairfield.
 Furthermore, ASB after redeeming said funds from Fairfield re-invested them in BLMIS, through another vehicle, that resulted in a net loss in the funds that ASB managed on behalf of its clients for approximately US\$ 78 million as of December, 2008.